etrubbers/thonny-data_visualization/Usage_manual.md

 ## Using the globals and locals variables view

+### In short :

+1. In the View section, select Globals and locals variables
+2. Run or debug your program to see your variables
+3. Open the object inspector and see the details of your variables

+### In details :

 1. To display the local and global variables view, go to the ‘Views’ tab at the top left and select the ‘Globals and locals variables’ view.
 A new window will open on the right showing the global and local variables.

     <p align="center">